Surfing Fitness After 70: Training, Recovery & Longevity Lessons from Joseph Grassadonia

 Intermittent Fasting After 70: Staying Lean, Sharp, and Mobile

-For more than a decade, Joseph has practiced intermittent fasting as a foundational part of his lifestyle.
-He credits it with helping him stay lean, energized, and mentally sharp well into his seventies.
+For over a decade, Joseph Grassadonia has practiced intermittent fasting as a foundational lifestyle habit.
+He credits this approach with helping him stay lean, energized, and mentally sharp. into his seventies.

-Combined with regular gym workouts and strength training, this approach has also helped reduce chronic pain.
-Today, Joseph favors quality over quantity — surfing two to three times per week near his home on the North Shore of Oahu, staying in tune with his body’s natural rhythm rather than forcing daily sessions.
+Combined with regular strength training, Joseph Grassadonia's fasting routine has also helped reduce chronic pain and inflammation.
+Today, he surfs two to three times per week on Oahu's North Shore — where the locals at Sunset Beach know him as "Kepa" — listening to his body's rhythm rather than forcing daily sessions.

 Recovery, Pain Relief, and CBD Hemp Oil